johnssproul/RepeatProfiler/README.md

 ```

 ### Alternative Installation
-If you dont like homebrew you can download [.zip] of the latest program version
+As an alternative to homebrew you can download [.zip] of the latest program version

 Make sure you have the correct dependencies if you are going with Alternative Installation:
  - bowtie2
  - samtools
  - python2
  - R
- - R packages: ggplot2,ggpubr,scales,reshape2
+ - R packages: ggplot2, ggpubr, scales, reshape2
 you can install requeired R packages by running this command
 ```sh
 echo "install.packages(c('ggplot2','ggpubr','scales','reshape2'), repos=\"https://cran.rstudio.com\")" | R --no-save